tholman/the-indie-web/README.md

 Run ```jekyll serve``` to see the website running on ```http://localhost:4000```.

 ### What we like
 Naturally, for Inspiring Online to keep a good quality, we can't accept any old post.
-For new people, there should be a bunch of `[proposal]`'s in the projects [issues page](https://github.com/tholman/inspiring-online) ... these are great starting points.
+For new people, there should be a bunch of `[proposal]`s on the project's [issues page](https://github.com/tholman/inspiring-online/issues); these are great starting points.
 Similarly, if you spot a mistake or problem in a post, you can patch that up too!
 I see so many pull requests fixing readmes ... they're totally welcome here!

-We're looking for posts, images and links that inspire people.
+We're looking for posts, images, and links that inspire people.
 These can range from great talks, to creative code, to awesome design.
-Here's a few little examples.
+Here're a few little examples:

 - [Emotions With CSS](http://inspiring.online/emotions-through-css/) is an awesome talk.
 Well worthy!
 - [Music Emojis](http://inspiring.online/music-emojis/) is a great little design project.